 The Ragged Edge

-The Ragged Edge (formerly Disability Rag) has been around for 20 years as a powerful voice from the disability rights movement, tackling difficult issues -- such as appropriate language -- that some other disability publications may avoid.
-Recognizing that the arts are an important means of communication within the disability community and with the outside world, the Edge regularly features book reviews, poetry and the works of major artists with disabilities.
-While the online version is abridged from the printed publication, it has the advantage of being able to feature news flashes as they happen.
+The Ragged Edge is a powerful voice from the disability rights movement, tackling difficult issues that some other disability publications may avoid.
+Recognizing that the arts are an important means of communication, The Ragged Edge regularly features book reviews, poetry, and the works of major artists with disabilities.

 American Printing House for the Blind

-SitePoint's introduction includes discussion about concepts surrounding accessible web design, the current initiatives to increase the accessibility of websites, and the guidelines that you can use to make your site more accessible.
+SitePoint’s Introduction to Accessible Web Design includes discussion about concepts surrounding accessible web design, the current initiatives to increase the accessibility of websites, and the guidelines to make websites more accessible.

 National Center for Accessible Media

-The National Center for Accessible Media (NCAM) has pioneered many important multimedia access initiatives, not only with regard to web accessibility but also the accessibility of CD-ROM programs, digital television, and motion pictures.
-The NCAM web site contains information about its initiatives and links to resources on media accessibility.
+The National Center for Accessible Media (NCAM) has pioneered many important multimedia access initiatives, including web accessibility and the accessibility of CD-ROM programs, digital television, and motion pictures.
+The NCAM website contains information about its initiatives and links to resources on media accessibility.